 The authors created a useful and informative model of coral fertilization and larval survival based on a meta-analysis/data compilation of published data on numerous environmental stressors.
 While their model will provide utility in this field, I have some concerns about the limited data used in their model and the way the authors described and interpreted their results.
 Specifically, the authors were too limiting in their search of the literature and missed studies from which additional data could have been used to generate a more robust model.

-We searched the literature further and have added more studies to our analysis.
+We searched the literature further and have added *** more studies to our analysis, which have not changed the overall findings, but rather made them more robust.
 We have made significant changes concerning the interpretation of the results throughout the manuscript (e.g., page *** lines ***-***; page *** lines ***-***).
 Please see below for details.

 I am also concerned by the circular reasoning that seems to be employed at times in the Discussion in which the authors state that their model agrees with previous findings in the literature, yet the data in their model was extracted from those very same studies (based on Supplemental Table 1).
 To ameliorate this issue, the authors should focus more directly on the outcomes of their model, such as the relative consequences of one environmental factor versus another, rather than dwelling on whether their model does or does not reflect the findings of past studies.